menonvarun/taf/pages/driver_creation_in_taf.md

 #WebDriver Creation/Management

-TAF have an inbuild driver creation and management system in place.
+TAF have an in-built driver creation and management system in place.
 Following are teh features available by the said API:
 - Default driver creation based on the provided driver name ex. _**firefox**_ , _**chrome**_ , _**ie**_ , etc.
 - Flexibility to define custom driver creation and easy plugging in to the framework.
 - Multi-threaded/Non-multithreaded driver management.

 ##Default WebDriver creation

-As mentioned earlier in the features TAF provide a defaut implementation for driver creation.
+As mentioned earlier in the features TAF provide a default implementation for driver creation.
 In case you need a particular driver for your tests you can use the existing API provided by TAF for it.
 Just mention the type of driver you need by providing a value to the property _**driver.name**_ in side the TAF properties file.

 Look at the following example for better understanding.